igorChem/PRIMoRDiA1.0v/readme.md

 3. Grillo, Igor Barden, et al. "Theoretical characterization of the shikimate 5-dehydrogenase reaction from Mycobacterium tuberculosis by hybrid QC/MM simulations and quantum chemical descriptors."
 Journal of Molecular Modeling 26.11 (2020): 1-12.

+4. Grillo, Igor Barden, Gabriel A. Urquiza-Carvalho, and Gerd Bruno Rocha.
+"PRIMoRDiA: A Software to Explore Reactivity and Electronic Structure in Large Biomolecules."
+Journal of Chemical Information and Modeling 60.12 (2020): 5885-5890.